Notting Hill is one of London’s most eclectic areas – a meeting of chi chi cafes, high-end boutiques and cool spots – not to mention that carnival.

 Independent bookstores.
 And, luckily, Notting Hill boasts quite a few good ones.
 So, if you’re looking for a slightly worn novel (the best kind) to read at a cafe, you’re in luck.

-There is, of course, the Notting Hill Bookstore – the one that inspired the iconic film of the same name (did you think I wasn’t going to mention it?
+There is, of course, the Notting Hill Bookstore – the one that inspired the iconic film of the same name (did you think we were not going to mention it?
 Don’t worry – more coming up soon.)

 Pop into the Museum of Brands

-A museum devoted to advertising might seem a little like a consumerist nightmare, but trust me when I say that it is an interesting way to spend an afternoon.
+A museum devoted to advertising might seem a little like a consumerist nightmare, but trust me when we say that it is an interesting way to spend an afternoon.

 The Museum of Brands takes a critical look at the industry.
 It considers how branding shapes and reflects our society, and strips back some of the psychology behind advertising.